 Children, older adults, and those who are alcohol-impaired are at the highest risk of being involved in pedestrian collisions.
 Here are risk factors, according to the CDC:

-- Walking at night, in a city, and through intersections greatly increases the chance of being hit by a car
+- Walking at night and through intersections greatly increases the chance of being hit by a car.

 Avoiding Accidents Like Seth’s